sighupio/permission-manager/readme.md

 make dev
 ```

-> the application is also exposed at index from the go app, but this is not updated when frontend files change, if working only on the server this is enought
+> the application is also exposed at the index route "/" from the go app, but this is not updated when frontend files change, when working only on the backend this is enought

 ### How to make changes in the frontend